Last updated on July 2nd, 2023 at 11:58 am

 - This in turn may lead to re-doing the work, ultimately causing heavy losses to the company and discouraging exposure to the site engineer.

 - Therefore, the engineer should prepare a list of the drawings with details that are required for the execution of the project.

-- And he should collect all the detailed types of building drawings the Architect Consultant before the execution of a consultant is from the Architect/Consultant before the execution of a consultant is capable of developing any work.
+- And he should collect all the detailed types of building drawing the Architect Consultant before the execution of a consultant is from the Architect/Consultant before the execution of consultant is capable of developing any work.

 - In this chapter, we will consider the guidelines for minimizing the assumption factor.
 For this, we will take a closer look at the details required in working drawings, keeping in mind the actual field problems.